 The Pros of Hybrid Classrooms

-In mentioning the pros to a hybrid classroom, we can also see how teachers can overcome the stress of teaching in the hybrid classroom.
+In mentioning the pros to a hybrid classroom, we can also see how students can overcome the stress of learning along with teachers teaching in the hybrid classroom.

 I. The Opportunity To Learn is Unchallenged